FacundoMazzieri24/Facundomazzieri-portafolio/junior-level/E-Commerce Financial Performance Analysis/README.md

 ---

-# Key Insights
+# Key Business Insights

+**Regional Performance**
-- **Electronics** generates the highest sales volume and also maintains the strongest profit margins.
+- The **West region generates the highest total profit**, making it the most important contributor to overall business performance.

+**Product Performance**
+- **Camera and Monitor generate the highest cumulative profit**, positioning them as the main drivers of profitability.
+- **Keyboards, Headphones, and Tablets generate the lowest total profit**, suggesting potential issues related to pricing, demand, or cost structure.

+**Category Performance**
-- **Office products** show the lowest sales volume and the weakest margins.
+- The **Electronics category leads both in total sales volume and profit margin**, making it the most profitable category overall.
-- **Keyboards, headphones, and tablets** generate the lowest total profit among products.
+- The **Office category records the lowest sales volume and the lowest profit margin**, indicating a limited contribution to overall profitability.

-- The business experienced **strong growth between 2022 and 2023**.
+**Business Trend (2022–2024)**
-- In **2024**, both sales and profit declined significantly compared to the previous year.
+- **Sales and profit increased in 2023 compared to 2022**, showing a period of business expansion.
+- **In 2024, both metrics decline significantly**, indicating a slowdown in overall performance.
-- Despite revenue growth earlier in the period, **profitability margins slightly deteriorated over time**, suggesting increasing operational costs or pricing pressure.
+- **Profit margins decreased from 18.69% in 2022 to 16.49% in 2024**, suggesting increasing costs or pricing pressure over time.

 ---